-The headteacher will investigate the complaint.
-During the investigation, the headteacher (or investigator) will:
+The headteacher, the Chair of Governors or the delegated investigator will investigate the complaint.
+During the investigation the headteacher, the Chair of Governors or the delegated investigator will:

 - if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.